 You then have a kayaking trip down the Rio Bartola, a pristine tributary of the Rio San Juan and one of the best places to see some of the reserve's wildlife as you slip silently along the river under the towering rainforest canopy.

-After the kayaking a guide will give you on a choice of trails which run through the forest.
-These vary from a gentle two hour stroll to more strenuous and challenging treks, depending on your preference.
+After the kayaking a guide will give you a choice of trails which run through the forest.
+These vary from a gentle two-hour stroll to more strenuous and challenging treks, depending on your preference.